Step 1: Practice with a Teleprompter!

-Make sure you give yourself ample time to go over your teleprompter script ahead of the event or shoot.
-Rehearse alone, with family, or co-workers and familiarize yourself with the text.
-This means, reading it several times to yourself, out-loud, then making edits, changes and feeling comfortable with the material.
+Rehearse alone, with family, or co-workers and familiarize yourself with the text before an event or video shoot.
+This means, reading the script several times – out-loud – then making edits and repeating the process till you’re comfortable with the material.

-You never want to show up the day before a huge event without ever laying eyes on your speech.
-You’ll probably want to keep revising the speech up until the actual presentation and that’s never a recipe for success.
+You never want to show up the day before a huge event without laying eyes on your speech.
+If this happens, you’ll keep revising each sentence, adjusting the structural elements and possibly tweak the theme out of existence right up until the actual presentation — that’s never a recipe for success.

 We’ve seen this all too many times and can tell you first-hand that you need to be prepping your speech months ahead of time.
-You might think that’s a bit excessive, but some of the best presenters you see have been working their material for months even years!
+You might think that’s a bit excessive, but some of the best presenters work their material for months or even years!

 Step 2: Slow down!